 \subsection{Multi-Stage Alignment}

-To transfer the input irregular 3D human scan into the consistency human template, which shares the same topology for various garment categories and human postures, a novel multi-stage alignment scheme is adopted.
-Note that our scheme consists of the silhouette based, point cloud based and per-vertex deformation stages to optimize the non-rigid motions from the enhanced human template to the input 3D scan in a coarse to fine manner, as illustrated in Fig.~\ref{fig:3_stage}.
+\chen{Both two popular learning-based approaches, the standard CNNs (image-domain) and the GCN (mesh-domain), need the ground truth of registered meshes.
+Considering the lack of existing large datasets of registered meshes, especially for the generalization to these various clothes in our dataset, the data-driven mesh alignment approaches are not suitable.
+Meanwhile, the appearance of clothes also need be maintained as one important feature for generalization.
+Thus, we avoid manually mark the points/patterns on the clothes for the correspondence, which is used in the registration of naked human meshes in FAUST \citep{Bogo:CVPR:2014}.
+To this end, we adopt a novel multi-stage alignment scheme to transfer the input 3D human scan into the consistent human template, which shares the same topology for various garment categories and human postures.
+Note that our scheme consists of the silhouette based, point cloud based and per-vertex deformation stages to optimize the non-rigid motions from the enhanced human template to the input 3D scan in a coarse-to-fine manner, as illustrated in Fig.~\ref{fig:3_stage}.}

-\myparagraph{Human Scan Reconstruction.} Our raw 3D human scans can be captured using a multi-view dome system or a single-view depth sensor.
-For the former setting, we reconstruct using MVS approach~\cite{schonberger2016pixelwise} from multi-view human images captured by a dome system equipped with 80 cameras.
-We also estimate the 2D human joints for each image as in \cite{cao2017realtime,simon2017hand} and obtain the 3D joints through triangulation as in~\cite{triggs1999bundle} for initialization.
-The other setting is to reconstruct non-rigidly deforming human from commodity sensors, like ToF cameras on mobile phones and Kinect.
-We implement DynamicFusion~\cite{newcombe2015CVPR} as our reconstruction method to acquire dynamic human scans.
-We also estimate the 2D human joints for this single view and project it to depth map as our rough 3D joints.
-Our multi-stage deformation scheme can adapt to different application settings.
-More technical details for each stage are provided as follows.

-\myparagraph{Silhouette based deformation.} We first align the enhanced template with the silhouette information from the captured scan using a coarse ED-graph to handle error prone places due to holes or noise on the raw human scan.
-To fetch the silhouette information, we utilize a virtual capture system with $N_{\mathcal{C}}= 30$ virtual cameras to view different areas of the captured 3D mesh.
-Note that for capturing the neck, ankles, and wrists, we set two virtual cameras orthogonal to each other.
+\paragraph{Silhouette based deformation.} We first align the enhanced template with the silhouette information from the captured scan using a coarse ED-graph to handle error-prone places due to holes or noise on the raw human scan.
+To fetch the silhouette information, we utilize a virtual capture system with $N_{\mathcal{C}}= 30$ synthetic cameras to view different areas of the captured 3D mesh.
+Note that for capturing the neck, ankles, and wrists, we set two synthetic cameras orthogonal to each other.
 Besides, five cameras with different view angles are arranged to capture the upper and lower body torso, respectively.
-The resulting virtual camera setting is formulated as follows:
+The resulting synthetic camera setting is formulated as follows: